 In fact, PI AF already uses ticks for timestamps that are not stored in the PI Data Archive.

 Many of us lived through Y2K.
 Let's be proactive and fix this well before it's needed.
 There shouldn't be any 32 bit dates in PI archives.

 Since this suggestion will likely require a change to the existing archive format, it would be a good chance to implement these as well:

 This website below counts down the time until the Year 2038 problem:

-As of right now, it says 18 years.
+As of right now (January 2022), it is <16 years.
 However, OSIsoft has much less time to fix the issue.
 As I mentioned, we probably want at least 1 year of leeway.
 Development might stretch out to, say, 2 years.
 It might take 5 years before almost all customers are migrated to a version of the PI Data Archive that uses 64-bit time.
 If we ignore utility companies (which we shouldn't!), most companies probably have future data going at most 1 year into the future.

 Michael Tippett commented

 To build upon this, it is not at all uncommon for utility companies to have 20 year forecasts for data.
 The current PI system will no longer be able to meet this requirement as of next year.
 So whilst 2038 seems like a long way away it is closer than we think.